 On December 15, 2022, in light of Dr. Dayno's contributions to the success of our Company, we entered into a letter agreement pursuant to which Dr. Dayno became eligible to receive a one-time cash retention bonus of \$200,000.
-This retention bonus was paid to Dr. Dayno in January 2023, subject to his continued employment through the payment date.
-The retention bonus will be subject to repayment in the event that Dr. Dayno's employment is terminated by the Company for "cause" (as defined in the letter agreement) or by Dr. Dayno for any reason prior to December 15, 2024.
-Because the retention bonus was paid to Dr. Dayno in 2023, the bonus will be reflected in the 2023 Summary Compensation Table in next year's proxy statement.
+This retention bonus was paid to Dr. Dayno in January 2023.
+The retention bonus is subject to repayment in the event that Dr. Dayno's employment is terminated by the Company for "cause" (as defined in the letter agreement) or by Dr. Dayno for any reason prior to December 15, 2024.